Space Resources

 Graduate Certificate

-Table 1 – Required courses for 12-credit-hour Graduate Certificate in Space Resources
+Table 1 – Required courses for 12-credit hour Graduate Certificate in Space Resources

 SPRS501SPACE RESOURCES FUNDAMENTALS3.0

-ELECTIVES Elective courses chosen from Table 36.0
+ELECTIVES SPRS 502 or Elective courses chosen from Table 39.0

 Total Semester Hrs12.0